OUR ACTIONS

 JOINT CALL FOR PROJECTS

-Given the specificities of the field of rare diseases, the CMT France Association and the Fondation Maladies Rares (FMR) have agreed on a partnership to support and stimulate basic, translational and clinical research on Charcot-Marie-Tooth disease.
-All biomedical and SHS disciplines are eligible for this call for projects.
+Due to the specificities of the field of rare diseases, the ALBI France Association and the Fondation Maladies Rares have agreed on a partnership to support and stimulate research on LPAC.

 Partner platforms